lordskyzw/HMI/README.md

 ## Usage

-1. Prepare the dataset:

-- Create an Excel file named 'pretreatment.xlsx' with a sheet named 'Sheet2'.
-- Add the following columns to the sheet: 'Turbidity', 'Flow', 'Ferric', and 'DP'.
-- Populate the dataset with the corresponding values for each column.

-2. Train the neural network model:
+1. Train the neural network model:

 - Run all the cells in the `modelbuilding` notebooks to train the model using the dataset.
 - Adjust the model parameters (e.g., number of epochs, batch size) as needed.

-3. Run the prediction application:
+2. Run the prediction application:

 - Execute the script 'hmi.py' to launch the DP prediction application.